 “It is the goal of creating unique and special projects, the passion for great design, that really drives us,” says Keating.

-And it’s Stack + Co’s same page, same table approach that is a definite recipe for success.This post is a sponsored collaboration between Stack + Co and Boston magazine's advertising department.
+And it’s Stack + Co’s same page, same table approach that is a definite recipe for success.This is a paid partnership between Stack + Co and Boston Magazine's City/Studio